Saudi arabia Country Commercial Guide

 Last published date:

-It is vital that companies understand that IP is a private right, and that the U.S. government cannot claim rights on behalf of private individuals in Saudi Arabia.
-It is the responsibility of the rights’ holders to register, protect, and enforce their rights (where relevant), retaining their own counsel and advisors.
-Companies may wish to seek advice from local attorneys or IP consultants who are experts in Saudi Arabia IP laws.
-U.S. firms should work through their local law firm and/or IP agent to protect their rights as thoroughly as possible.
+Saudi Arabia has adopted the unified Gulf Cooperation Council (GCC) Trademark Law (effective in September 2016) and is also a member of the GCC Patent Law and GCC Customs Law, which helps to harmonize IP practices in Saudi Arabia, Kuwait, Qatar, Oman, Bahrain, and the United Arab Emirates.
+The GCC Patent Law does not, however, grant GCC-wide patent protection.
+Patent and trademark rights in Saudi Arabia are granted on a first-to-file basis, therefore, it is essential to secure registrations before launching products or services in the market.
+It is vital that companies should understand that IP is a private right, and that the U.S. government cannot claim rights on behalf of private individuals in Saudi Arabia.
+It is the responsibility of the rights holders to register, protect, and enforce their rights (where applicable).
+Companies are strongly encouraged to consult with local attorneys or IP consultants, with expertise in the Saudi IP laws.
+U.S. firms should work closelywith their local law firm and/or IP agent to protect their rights as thoroughly as possible.

-The U.S. Commercial Service, as well as the regional U.S. IP attaché office, located in the UAE, can provide a list of local lawyers upon request.
+The U.S. Commercial Service, as well as the regional U.S. IP Attaché office, located in the UAE, can provide a list of local lawyers upon request.
 While the U.S. government stands ready to assist, there is little that can be done if the rights holders have not taken the fundamental steps necessary to secure and enforce their IP in a prudent and timely manner.
-Moreover, in many countries, rights holders who delay enforcing their rights in a mistaken belief that the U.S. government can provide a political resolution to a legal problem may find that their rights have been eroded or abrogated due to legal doctrines, such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a lawsuit.
+Moreover, in many jurisdictions, rights holders who delay enforcing their rights under the mistaken belief that the U.S. government can provide a political resolution to a legal problem, may find that their rights have been eroded or abrogated due to legal doctrines, such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a lawsuit.
 In no instance should U.S. government advice be considered as a substitute for the responsibility of a rights holder to promptly pursue its case.

 It is always advisable to conduct due diligence on potential partners.
-A competent and reputable partner is an important ally in protecting IP rights and even then, your IP rights should be clearly covered with your partner.
-Consider very carefully whether to permit your partner to register your IP rights on your behalf.
-Doing so may create a risk that your partner will list itself as the IP owner and fail to transfer the rights should the partnership end.
-It is also recommended that small and medium-size companies understand the importance of working together with trade associations and organizations to support efforts to protect IP and stop counterfeiting.
+A competent and reputable partner is an important ally in protecting IP rights and even then, your IP rights should be clearly defined with your partner and contractually protected.
+Consider very carefully whether to permit your partner to register your IP rights on your behalf, as this can pose significant risks.
+In some cases, the partner will list itself as the IP owner and refuse to transfer ownership if the business relationship ends.
+It is also recommended that small and medium-sized enterprises (SMEs) understand the importance of working closely with industry associations and trade organizations, which can provide valuable resources, advocacy, and support in efforts to safeguard IP.
 There are several organizations, both Saudi Arabia- and U.S.-based, that can be used as resources, including but not limited to:

 • The U.S. Chamber and local American Chambers of Commerce